timolson/cointrader/README.md

 WARNING: any object which has been published to Esper MUST NOT BE CHANGED after being published.
 All events are "in the past" and should not be touched after creation.

 ## Modules
 Modules contain Java code, EPL (Esper) files, and configuration files, which are automatically detected and loaded by ModuleLoader.
-The `gatherdata` module invokes `MarketDataService.subscribeAll()` to begin collection of all available data.
-The `savedata` module detects all `MarketData` events in Esper and persists them through `PersistUtil` (to Hibernate).
+The `xchangedata` module, for example, initializes the XChange framework and begins collection of all available data.
+The `savedata` module detects all `MarketData` events published to Esper and persists them through `PersistUtil`.

 ### Configuration
 Any file named `config.properties` will be loaded from the directory `src/main/java/com/cryptocoinpartners/module/`*myModuleName* using [Apache Commons Configuration](http://commons.apache.org/proper/commons-configuration/).
 It is then combined with any configuration from command-line, system properties, plus custom config from the module loader.
 The combined `Configuration` object is then passed to any Java `ModuleListener` subclasses found in the module package (see [Java])